-Raised in Virginia, he earned a PhD in Organic Chemistry from Duke University and came to New York for postdoctoral research at Columbia University before transitioning into a career as a copywriter in healthcare advertising.
-He is also an active musician.
-These disciplines quietly shape his photographic vision: a scientist’s attention to structure, a writer’s instinct for narrative, and a musician’s sensitivity to rhythm and emotional cadence.
+Jeffrey Hughes is a fine-art photographer and founder of Both Sides Photography, known for creating the Ambiscape—an artistic approach that arose as he explored the concept of confluenceRaised in Virginia, he earned a PhD in Organic Chemistry from Duke University and came to New York for postdoctoral research at Columbia University before transitioning into a career as a copywriter and creative director in pharmaceutical advertising.
+All while being an active musician along the way.
+The convergence of these disciplines quietly shapes his photographic vision: a scientist’s attention to structure, a writer’s instinct for narrative, a creative director’s drive for conceptual clarity, and a musician’s sensitivity to rhythm and emotional cadence.

 Based in Jersey City, NJ, Jeffrey is a founding member of the Hudson River Art Collective.
 His work has been exhibited at major New York art fairs, including Art Expo and The Affordable Art Fair, as well as in juried exhibitions throughout the region and beyond.
 He is the author of a book based on his ongoing project Crossings & Passages.